-Required Water

-Quality Treatment

-Volume (ft3)

-Area of New Impervious Surface (ft2)

-{OR}

-Sum Area of New and

-Reconstructed x 0.5 (in) ÷ 12 (in/ft) Impervious Surface (ft2)
+Required Water Quality Treatment = {Greater of} Volume (ft ) Area of New Impervious Surface (ft ) x 1.0 (in) ÷ 12 (in/ft) {OR} Sum Area of New and Reconstructed Impervious Surface (ft ) x 0.5 (in) ÷ 12 (in/ft)

 - (3) For alternative Stormwater BMPs not found in Table C1 or to deviate from TP Removal Factors found in Table C1, the applicant may submit a TP Removal Factor, expressed as annual percentage removal efficiency, based on supporting technical data, for District approval. - (4) Stormwater runoff treated by the BMP during a rain event will not be credited towards the treatment requirement.